langsari/codeless-data-mining/README.md

    In this project, I would like to know whether the translations are similar or not.
 By measuring the similarity of Surah Al-Fatihah ( The opening) using four models; text processing , Term Frequency-inverse Document Frequency or TF, IDF  Similarity.

 ### Tools of use
-- a computer
+-a computer
-- Knime Analytics Platform
+-Knime Analytics Platform
-- Ecxel
+-Ecxel
-- GitHub, GitHub Desktop
+-GitHub, GitHub Desktop
--

 ### package
 Textproccessing (in knime)